modotte/dotfiles/README.md

   - Get a list of a user's (and associated) public emails.
   - Usage: `github-user-emails.ros GITHUB_USERNAME`
   - Example: `github-user-emails.ros torvalds`

+- reposbackup.py
+  - Clone all repositories from user (required personal access token as argument)
+  - Usage: `reposbackup.py GITHUB_PERSONAL_ACCESS_TOKEN_KEY`
+  - This will create **reposbackup.tar.xz** once it is done.

 ## License
 This project is licensed under the BSD-3-Clause license.
 See LICENSE file for details.